gitstart/git-slice-tools/README.md

 # With npm
 npm install -g https://github.com/GitStartHQ/git-slice-tools#v1.3.2

-# Navigate into local repository
+# Navigate to local cloned slice repo,
+# If the slice repo is blank, then you should use `git init --initial-branch=main` together with `git remote set-url origin ...`
 cd client-cypress

 # Execute setup script and follow instructions